PoojaDS22/AirBnb-WebScraping-DataAnalysis/README.md

 # AirBnb-WebScraping-DataAnalysis
-Scraping data from web using python library Beautiful Soup and Selenium.
+To scrap data from web using python library, Beautiful Soup and Selenium.

 ## Overview

-This project scrapes Hawai Airbnb locations via beautifulsoup and selenium.
+This project scrapes Airbnb listings based on various locaitons in Hawai using beautifulsoup and selenium.

 The exploratory data analysis (EDA) begins in Python with some data cleaning and visulization.

 ## Installation
-This project requires Python and the following Python libraries installed:
+This project requires Python along with installation of the following Python libraries:

     Beautiful Soup Library
     Selenium